-The B.S. degree in Environmental Engineering is an ABET (Accreditation Board for Engineering and Technology) accredited program housed within the College of Engineering and Mathematical Sciences (CEMS).
-Our program provides students with coursework, skills, and experiences necessary for working on today's complex environmental problems.
-This includes coursework in basic sciences (biology, chemistry, earth sciences, physics, and mathematics), basic engineering sciences (e.g. environmental engineering, environmental chemistry, hydraulics, soils, systems), and environmental engineering design (e.g. water and wastewater engineering, air pollution, groundwater).
+The B.S. degree in Environmental Engineering is an ABET (Accreditation Board for Engineering and Technology) accredited program housed within the College of Engineering and Mathematical Sciences The Program provides students with course work, skills, and experiences necessary for working on today's complex environmental problems.
+This includes course work in basic sciences (biology, chemistry, earth sciences, physics, and mathematics), basic engineering sciences (environmental engineering, environmental chemistry, hydraulics, soils, and environmental systems), and environmental engineering design (water and wastewater engineering, air pollution control, and groundwater remediation).

 The Environmental Engineering Program provides an education that develops students' quantitative problem solving skills and their ability to apply computational tools to environmental problems.
-In addition, our program provides 1) real-world projects that integrate social, political, regulatory and economic considerations within environmental solutions, 2) laboratory and field experiences, 3) teamwork skills, and 4) strong communication skills.
-Graduates go on to successful careers with consulting firms, governmental agencies, business and industry, both in the U.S. and abroad.
+In addition, this program provides 1) real-world projects that integrate social, political, regulatory and economic considerations within environmental solutions, 2) laboratory and field experiences, 3) opportunities to build teamwork skills, and 4) practice in developing strong communication skills.
+Graduates go on to successful careers with consulting firms, governmental agencies, and business and industry, both in the U.S. and abroad.
 Some graduates continue their education in environmental engineering or other graduate programs.

 Environmental engineers work on a variety of environmental problems including air pollution, bioremediation, groundwater and surface water issues, hazardous waste site management and remediation, pollution prevention, sustainable treatment technologies, and water and wastewater issues.
-With the complex myriad of environmental problems today, environmental engineering is no longer a subset of other engineering areas (e.g. civil or chemical engineering) but instead has evolved into its own discipline, with its own society (American Society of Environmental Engineers) and professional licensing.

-The Environmental Engineering Program at the University of Vermont is different from most other programs in the nation in that we practice a systems approach to environmental problem solving including Catamount Community Service-Learning Projects.
+With the myriad of complex environmental problems today, environmental engineering is no longer a subset of other engineering areas (e.g., civil or chemical engineering) but instead has evolved into its own discipline, with its own society (American Society of Environmental Engineers) and professional licensing.
+The Environmental Engineering Program at the University of Vermont is different from most other programs in the nation in that it utilizes a systems approach to environmental problem solving integrating course work with Catamount Community Service-Learning Projects.
 Service-learning provides a needed service to the community partner and real-world learning experiences for students, including learning about civic engagement and the importance of actively contributing to the communities in which we live.
 Working with Catamount Community as part of their required courses allows students a mechanism for constructing and personalizing a true systems approach to defining and solving real-world problems.
 Our advisors also work with students interested in international education and work experiences, as well as those interested in complimentary minors.
 Students are encouraged to discuss these aspects early in their program.

 The key to a systems approach is focusing on interrelationships and connections, rather than breaking everything down into disconnected pieces.
 That goes for the curriculum as well.
-Although there are still individual courses, we have integrated much of the material and the way we teach.
+Although there are still individual courses, we have integrated much of the material and transformed the way we teach.
 For example, three required courses (Transportation Engineering, Engineering Economics and Introduction to Environmental Engineering) have been reformulated into three integrated systems courses that begin in the sophomore year.
-These are: CE 132 Environmental and Transportation Systems; CE 133 Decision Making in the Environmental and Transportation; and CE 134 Modeling Environmental and Transportation Systems.
+These are: CE 132 Environmental Systems; CE 133 Transportation Systems; and CE 134 Engineering Systems Modeling.

-For a detailed curricular description of the B.S Program in Environmental Engineering, please refer to the section of the catalogueon the College of Engineering and Mathematical Sciences.
+For a detailed curricular description of the B.S. program in Environmental Engineering, please refer to the College of Engineering and Mathematical Sciences section of the catalogue.